-Flexor carpi ulnaris muscle is the most medial superficial flexor muscle of forearm.
-It arises by two heads, humeral and ulnar, connected by a tendinous arch.
-The small humeral head arises from the medial epicondyle via the common superficial flexor origin.
-The ulnar head has an extensive origin from the medial margin of the olecranon process and proximal two-thirds of the posterior border of the ulna, an aponeurosis (which it shares with the extensor carpi ulnaris and flexor digitorum profundus), and from the intermuscular septum between it and flexor digitorum superficialis.
+Rhea D'Sylva Department of Anatomy, K.J.
+Somaiya Medical College, Somaiya Ayurvihar, Eastern Express Highway, Sion, Mumbai-400 022, Maharashtra, India.
+Email: rheadsylva@hotmail.com The ulnar head has an extensive origin from the medial margin of the olecranon process and proximal twothirds of the posterior border of the ulna, an aponeurosis (which it shares with the extensor carpi ulnaris and flexor digitorum profundus), and from the intermuscular septum between it and flexor digitorum superficialis.
 A thick tendon forms along its anterolateral border in its distal half.
-The tendon is attached to the pisiform, and thence prolonged to the hamate and fifth metacarpal bone by pisohamate and pisometacarpal ligaments.
-Acting with the flexor carpi radialis, it flexes the wrist and acting with the extensor carpi ulnaris it adducts the wrist.
+The tendon is attached to the pisiform, and thence prolonged to the hamate and fifth metacarpal bone by pisohamate and piso-metacarpal ligaments.
+Acting with the flexor carpi radialis, it flexes the wrist and acting with the extensor carpi ulnaris it adducts the wrist [1].
 Flexor carpi ulnaris muscle is innervated by the ulnar nerve having root value C7, C8, T1.
 The line between the medial humeral epicondyle and the pisiform, along the anterior palmar margin of the muscle, is used as a reference point for locating the ulnar neurovascular bundle.
-The ulnar artery reaches the muscle in its middle third, whereas the ulnar nerve is covered by the muscle throughout its entire course running under the tendon in the wrist region [1].
-The ulnar nerve has no branches in the arm, but it supplies articular branches to the elbow joint.
-It enters the forearm between two heads of flexor carpi ulnaris superficial to the ulnar collateral ligament.
-It descends in the forearm between the flexor digitorum profundus and flexor carpi ulnaris muscles, pierces the deep fascia and enters the wrist through the Guyon's canal.
-In the distal canal, the ulnar nerve bifurcates into a superficial sensory branch and a deep motor branch, which supplies the hypothenar muscles and then passes across the palm, distributing to other intrinsic hand muscles [2].
+The ulnar artery reaches the muscle in its middle third, whereas the ulnar nerve is covered by the muscle throughout its entire course running under the tendon in the wrist region.
+The ulnar artery, the deeper and the larger of the two terminal branches of the brachial artery, begins a little below the bend of the elbow, and, passing obliquely downward, reaches the ulnar side of the forearm at a point about midway between the elbow and the wrist.
+It then runs along the ulnar border to the wrist, crosses the transverse carpal ligament on the radial side of the pisiform bone, and immediately beyond this bone divides into two branches, which enter into the formation of the superficial and deep palmar arches.
+Like the median nerve, the ulnar nerve has no branches in the arm, but it also supplies articular branches to the elbow joint [3].
+It enters the forearm between two heads of flexor carpi ulnaris superficial to the posterior and oblique parts of the ulnar collateral ligament.
+The ulnar nerve, after descending in the forearm between the flexor digitorum profundus and flexor carpi ulnaris